 Reports of coyotes

-In April 2022, we received reports of a coyote on Bowen Island.
+From time to time we receive reports of a coyote on Bowen Island.
 Coyotes are not common here, but they can make their way here just like the occasional black bear or cougar.
 These wild animals can swim long distances or hitch a ride on log booms.

 Wild coyotes are naturally curious animals, however, they are timid and will usually run away if challenged.
 Human-coyote conflicts can occur when they predate on young or small livestock or attack people’s pets.
 Free-ranging pets are at risk of coyote predation.
 While human attacks are rare, they can occur especially if coyotes become comfortable around humans and have received a food reward either through direct or indirect feeding.
 There are currently no reports of coyotes with rabies in BC.
 WildSafe BC has some resources on reducing conflicts with coyotes.